-Filled with monuments of cultural, religious and historical importance.
-Nepal’s many Temples and palaces date back to 10th century AD, existing as cultural heritages.
+Filled with monuments of cultural, religious, and historical importance.
+Nepal’s many Temples and palaces date back to the 10th century AD, existing as cultural heritages.
 From beautiful pagodas to magnificent Buddhist stupas, Nepal gave birth to some of the greatest thinkers in history.
 The capital of Kathmandu has been a cultural and political center from the beginning of its existence.
 For those looking to understand the development of humanity’s cultural and philosophical thought, Nepal is the perfect place to gain a new perspective as you meditate under the shade of mountains, their peaks cutting deep into the heavens.

 If teaching isn't your calling, then there are plenty of volunteer programs that will place you in orphanages and childcare centers.
-With these programs you will provide on-going support and organize activities for children.
+With these programs, you will provide on-going support and organize activities for children.
 Many of these children also lack medical attention.
 Volunteers can take their medical elective in Nepal, gaining valuable experience and insight into their field.

 The Himalayas are the world's most coveted mountains.
 Climbing Mt.
 Everest (the world’s tallest peak) is a fantasy of many travelers.
 Nepal is the prime spot for the world’s most experienced trekkers and climbers.
 Nepal has fascinating wildlife reserves where one can explore a variety of flora and fauna.
-One can also explore the lifestyles and colorful traditions of the indigenous Tharu people, or exciting jungle activities.
+One can also explore the lifestyles and colorful traditions of the indigenous Tharu people or exciting jungle activities.
 One can walk to the dense jungle on foot or by jeep with an experienced nature guide or on elephant back and dugout canoe.

 Not interested in deathly peaks or the dense jungles?
 Nepal offers some of the best white water rafting and kayaking in the world.
 No other country has such a diverse number of choices of trips.
-From wild rivers with warm water to a subtropical climate and white sand beaches, Nepal has everything that an adventurous gapper could possibly want!
+From wild rivers with warm water to a subtropical climate and white sand beaches, Nepal has everything an adventurous gapper could want!

 Journalism and photography internships are abundant in Kathmandu.
 Interning in Nepal is a great way for college students and college graduates to gain the experience they need to work with a local newspaper publishing company.
-Nepal is an exciting country to intern in, for those seeking a meaningful internship, getting involved with the local Nepalese movement for equality and peace is a great cause to work for.
+Nepal is an exciting country to intern in.
+For those seeking a meaningful internship, getting involved with the local Nepalese movement for equality and peace is a great cause to work for.

 Culture and Etiquette in Nepal

 Nepal prides itself on being a religiously tolerant country.
 Nepal is where Buddhism originated from and where gappers can still find many mystical ancient temples.
 Every step through Nepal is a step through history.
-Although most citizens consider themselves Hindu, Nepal is a spiritual country and as such, many practices of one religion may get incorporated into another.
+Although most citizens consider themselves Hindu, Nepal is a spiritual country, and as such, many practices of one religion may get incorporated into another.
 The Nepalese take pride in all of their religious monuments.
-Temples such as Panauti (a 14th century wooden temple struts) and the temples of Helambu (Buddhist monasteries amidst a rich and enchanting landscape) are seen as great architectural and cultural achievements.
+Temples such as Panauti (a 14th-century wooden temple struts) and the temples of Helambu (Buddhist monasteries amidst a rich and enchanting landscape) are seen as great architectural and cultural achievements.

 When traveling anywhere in the world, it is always prudent to acquire an awareness of the country’s respective culture.
 For example, the proper greeting in Nepal is “Namaste.”
-This is an important traditional greeting where one’s hands are pressed together in prayer position and a calm bow is given as a sign of respect.
+This is an important traditional greeting where one’s hands are pressed together in a prayer position, and a calm bow is given as a sign of respect.